tbenade/wercker-devcenter/source/articles/languages/ruby.md

 # Ruby

-Below several guides to getting started with Ruby and wercker:
+Below are several guides on getting started with Ruby and wercker:

 ## Guides

-Below you'll find several articles on developer Ruby applications with wercker:
+Below you'll find several articles on developing Ruby applications with wercker:

 * [Getting Started with a Sinatra API](/articles/languages/ruby/getting-started-sinatra-api.html "Getting Started with a Sinatra API ").
 * [Getting Started with Rails and Heroku](/articles/languages/ruby/rails-heroku.html "Getting Started with Rails and Heroku").